Rotor-Failure-Aware Quadrotors Flight in Unknown Environments: Rotor-Failure-Aware Flight System Design

 To ensure flight safety, we conservatively assume that the rotor opposite to the faulty one is non-functional, resulting in the thrust loss from two rotors for a post-failure quadrotor.
 For a post-failure quadrotor, the available thrust is constrained by \(0 \leq T \leq T_{f, {max}} = 2 \overline{T}\), and the aerodynamic drag in the horizontal plane satisfies \(f_{xy} \leq f_{{max}} = \|\bm{RD}\bm{R}^T\| v_{{max}}\).
 Under these constraints, the acceleration limit is updated as:

 where \(0 < \gamma_{a,f} \leq 1\) is a safety factor to enhance flight reliability.
-To ensure safe operation after rotor failures, we explicitly define dynamic feasibility restrictions, including velocity, acceleration, and jerk constraints, and reduced acceleration capacity (see Eq.
-33).
-These restrictions are incorporated into the optimization formulation to guarantee that generated trajectories remain within the post-failure actuation limits.
+To ensure safe operation under rotor failure conditions, dynamic feasibility constraints are explicitly considered.
+The bounds on velocity and jerk are defined in Eqs.~(26) and (29), respectively.
+Their threshold values are selected empirically based on the characteristics of the quadrotor platform and extensive experimental observations, following a similar practice to that in \cite{zhou2020ego, ren2025safety}.
+By contrast, the acceleration constraint updated in Eq.~(33) serves as the primary safety limitation in post-failure scenarios, as it directly reflects the reduced actuation capability after rotor degradation.
 Although we do not explicitly model efficiency losses or battery degradation, our trajectory optimization already includes total time minimization, which serves as a proxy for energy consumption.
 This reflects the fact that shorter flight times typically correspond to reduced power usage.

 Obstacles are represented as planes defined by the equation: